garrettw/vitals/README.md

 # ![Vitals](https://raw.githubusercontent.com/garrettw/vitals/master/vitals-logo-b.png)

-A few tools for building modern, flexible websites.
+A few Sass tools for building modern, flexible websites.

 The goal is to be compatible with the most common browsers and versions currently in use.
 For example, older versions of IE (like 6-8) are intentionally not